erikeldridge/erikeldridge.github.com/_posts/2013-08-30-event-logger-pattern.md

 The event logger pattern has five parts:

 1. An event format convention
-1. An app that logs events
+1. An event generator that logs events
 1. A server that streams the event log
 1. A listener that fetches and parses the event stream
 1. A callback that operates on the events